andrewli-create/nntv/src/pages/siteComponents/footer/index.md

 footercolor: "#3361ac"
 introductionblock:
   introductiontitle: No Need to Vanish
   introductionparagraph: Hi!
-We are team NNTV, a diverse collective of composers,
+We are Team NNTV, a diverse collective of composers,
-    musicians, and creators who provides an online learning source that is practical, accessible, and innovative.
+    musicians, technologists, and producers providing a practical, accessible, and innovative educational resource in music technology.
 subscribeblock:
   subscribetitle: Let's get in touch!
   placholdertext: Enter your email address